jatinkulkarni/Convergent-Spring22/README.md

 ## Installation

-To set up the project locally, follow the steps below:
+To set up the project locally, follow the steps below.

 ### Prerequisites